tokay-lang/tokay/README.md

 print("Hello World")
 ```

-Tokay can also greet any wor(l)ds fed to it.
+Tokay can also greet any wor(l)ds that are being fed to it.
 The next program prints "Hello Venus", "Hello Earth" and "Hello Mars" when "Venus Earth Mars" is provided as input.
+Any other input is automatically omitted.

 ```tokay
 world => Word   print("Hello " + $world)